stevehoover/tt08-makerchip-template/README.md

 1. **Edit:** Code your Verilog and/or TL-Verilog where designated by code comments.
 (The "Learn" menu has resources for learning TL-Verilog.
 Prior Makerchip-based submissions are referenced below under [Resources](#resources)).
 1. **Verify:** Adapt the cocotb testbench to your design (see [test/README.md](test/README.md)) and/or verify your design in Makerchip by modifying the `top` module.
 1. **Build:** With every update in GitHub, GitHub Actions workflows automatically build the ASIC files using [OpenLane](https://www.zerotoasiccourse.com/terminology/openlane/).
 Debug any failures in these workflows.
 View your layout to size your design appropriately.
-1. **Test:** Get yourself a [Demo Board](https://tinytapeout.com/guides/get-started-demoboard/).
+1. **Test:** Optionally, get yourself a [Demo Board](https://tinytapeout.com/guides/get-started-demoboard/).
 These are really cool!
-Your Makerchip designs will run on them.
+[Use instructions with Makerchip and Wokwi](https://docs.google.com/document/d/e/2PACX-1vTCpb11-ZiFI2Xga6pHhZgTvN9GKuUFN9VTemRUJ-y3b5zR1dfbSRG_pTLokr0Cl9_lOpAwFZ21mowQ/pub) from [ChipCraft Course](https://github.com/efabless/chipcraft---mest-course).

 > [!NOTE]
 > You can run tests locally with `cd test; make`.
 In case of local build errors, note that the `Makefile` uses the cocotb Makefile which messes with the Python environment and